OSI Group probe finds standards at supplier unit below par

 David McDonald, president and chief operation officer at OSI Industries, told a news conference in Shanghai on Monday that the company would make “sweeping changes” to its China operations, including senior personnel changes.

-The firm will also spend 10 million yuan ($1.62 million) over three years to launch a food safety education program in Shanghai.
+The firm will also spend 10 million yuan ($1.62 million) over three years to launch a food safety education programme in Shanghai.